Raccoon

 Lives

-Forests along edges of streams or other bodies of water.
-Increasingly found in urban environments.
+Forests along edges of streams or other bodies of water, but are increasingly being found in urban environments.

 Behavior

-Communicates using purring, growling, hissing, and whistling.
+Communicates by using purring, growling, hissing, and whistling.
 Sometimes submerges food to 'wash' them in captive raccoons.

 Description